 Furthermore, the Langtang trek package doesn’t include any personal expenses, hot showers, extra assistance, recharges, souvenirs, bar bills, internet connectivity charges, and many more.
 All the personal expenses should be borne by you in your way including your International flights as well.
 You have to carry a certain amount of money separately for your miscellaneous expenses.

-Langtang Trek Independently
+Langtang Valle Trek Independently

-Langtang trek can be managed in your own way without any help from travel agencies.
+Langtang valley trek can be managed in your own way without any help from travel agencies.
 For this, you can hire a porter and guide personally.
 Alternatively, you can do a solo trek with your group as well.
 Independent trek is suggested only if you are an experienced trekker and familiar with Nepalese trekking routes, culture, and language in a very good way.
 All kinds of documentation, food, accommodation, entry, and permits have to be managed by yourself.
 This might bring you the hassle and run around you here and there.

 Independent trekking’s estimated cost can range from USD 700 to USD 1000, depending on the travel season, the option to hire a porter and personal guide, accommodation, and food, you choose.